 - A study on U.S. government spending and its impact on worker productivity estimated that a 10-year $100 billion increase in public transportation spending would boost worker output by $521 billion, compared with $237 billion for the same spending on highways.

 - According to the American Public Transit Association, for every dollar invested in Metro transit operations returns $4 to our local economy.

 - Four in five Americans believe that increased investment in public transportation strengthens the economy, creates jobs, reduces traffic congestion and air pollution and saves energy.

 - People use public transit in Missouri to get to jobs.
 Since the complete restoration of the service on November 29, 2010 in St. Louis since passage of Proposition A, 97 percent of all jobs in St. Louis City and St. Louis County can be reached by riding Metro transit according to Metro.

 - Transit generates growth.
 To date, more than $16 billion in new development has occurred within a ten minute walk of MetroLink, with additional development in the works for many of the station areas.

 - A study by the University of North Texas found that the new DART System in Dallas has already generated over $800 million in development and that the full system is projected to generate $3.7 billion in economic activity upon build out.

-- St. Louis families spend 23.1 percent of their household budgets on transportation, making it the second largest household expenditure after housing (24.5%).
+- St. Louis median income households with two commuters spend 19 percent of their household budgets on transportation, making it the second largest household expenditure after housing (26%).